 Humans and AI are shaking hands

-If every time someone mentioned AI in our surroundings a bell went off, we’d be treated to a constant symphony of ding, ding, ding!
+If every time someone mentioned artificial intelligence in our surroundings a bell went off, we’d be treated to a constant symphony of ding, ding, ding!

 But are those enthusiastic dings just a noise?
 Far from it.